qfoldit/Scientific-Object-Schema/Scientific_World_Schema_v1_1.md

 ```

 The `references[]` field is the structural fix for a real failure
-mode this project already ran into: earlier work on this codebase had
+mode the qFoldIT ecosystem already ran into: earlier work in `qfoldit/Protein-Design-MCP` had
 to manually verify (and once, correct) fabricated-looking citations
 *after the fact*, in docstrings and CITATION.cff, because there was no
 place in the *data* to require a reference at authoring time.
 Making